DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 We have one container for all three test cases (basic, lumi bind and libfabric hybrid) The image includes:

-- ROCm
+- ROCm (includes RCCL)
-- RCCL
-- MPICH
+- libfabric (probably only with sockets)
 - aws-ofi-rccl
-- libfabric
+- MPICH compiled with container libfabric, rocm
 - RCCL tests are included and compiled with MPICH
 - OSU tests are included and compiled with MPICC.
 Automatically includes ROCm.
 And via flags also RCCL